-Your 2013 Employee Benefits Guide describes the Be Healthy wellness incentives and tells you about the rewards you can earn.
 Be Healthy is a wellness program designed to inspire and motivate you to take the best possible care of yourself.
-Be Healthy gives you important tools to help you better understand your health and make wellness a way of life.
+Be Healthy gives you important tools to help you better understand your health and make well-being a way of life.

-As a benefits-eligible employee, you receive a reward each time you complete an incented Be Healthy element.
+If you are a benefits-eligible employee, you receive a reward each time you complete an incented Be Healthy element.
 After you have completed the requirements for a reward, you will receive an email notifying you that the amount is available in your rewards account.
-Your reward is redeemable for gift cards from more than 100 national retailers, restaurants, entertainment, and travel providers, or you can receive it in the form of a Visa gift card.
+Your reward is redeemable for gift cards or immediately accessible e-gift cards.